Last Updated on

-Also, your baby’s body is successfully breaking down bilirubin by moving across the placenta where it gets flushed out with the other waste products.
+Your baby’s body can now successfully break down bilirubin by moving across the placenta where it gets flushed out with the other waste products.
 Once the baby is born and the umbilical cord is cut, her body will have to get rid of the bilirubin on its own.
 This will normally take a few days.
-Sometimes it gets built up in the baby’s body and hence the baby may contract Jaundice.
+Sometimes it gets built up in the baby’s body, and hence the baby may contract jaundice.
 This can be taken care of by exposing her to light.

-40 weeks pregnant baby size would be between 2.7 Kgs to 4 Kgs by weight and will measure between 19 inches to 22 inches long (though a lot of babies who are born smaller or bigger have grown up to be healthy).
-Your baby will be of the size of a watermelon at this time.
+At 40 weeks pregnant, the baby’s size would be between 2.7 kg to 4 kg by weight and will measure between 19 inches to 22 inches long in height (though a lot of babies who are born smaller or bigger have grown up to be healthy).
+Your baby will be the size of a watermelon at this time.